pawamoy/django-suit-dashboard/docs/caveats.rst

   get method (2):

   1) persistent for the worker's life-time, lazy at startup (first request) -> rendering
-  2) persistent for the rendering function period, lazy at viewcall (box creation) -> rendering
+  2) persistent for the rendering function period, lazy at view call (box creation) -> rendering

 - WARNING: in both cases, persistence can lead to memory consumption, freed either when GC is called or worker is relaunched.